 List of approved Guarantors (if non-Australians and for use with Form PC8 only)

 Documents written in languages other than English - Please note documents written in languages other than English must be translated into English by recognised translators.
-Please also note French Town halls, including in New Caledonia, issue multilingual documents and that some may require an Apostille from French authorities (the French Courts of Appeal in the area in which the French town hall is located can issue Apostilles).
+Please also note French Town halls, including in New Caledonia and in Wallis and Futuna, issue multilingual documents and that some may require an Apostille from French authorities (the French Courts of Appeal in the area in which the French town hall is located can issue Apostilles).
 Please check with our office if your documents require an Apostille.

 For further information and appointments